 You can enter the doctoral program with a master’s degree in any of a number of fields.
-If you have not already attained your master's degree, we encourage you to first enroll in our Educational Research M.Ed. program.
-The doctoral program in educational psychology and research at the University of South Carolina offers two concentrations- educational psychology and educational research and measurement.
+If you have not already attained your master's degree, we encourage you to first enroll in our Educational Psychology and Research M.Ed. program.
+The doctoral program in educational psychology and research at the University of South Carolina offers two concentrations- educational psychology and educational research.

 What kinds of work will I be able to do with this degree?

 Our program will prepare you to work in various roles such as a professor at an institution of higher education, a researcher a research or evaluation center, or as a consultant in a state department of education or a school district.

 Perhaps most importantly, your training will prepare you to be a strong researcher who can produce high-quality education research that can be published in top-tier peer reviewed journals, who is competitive for being supported by grants, and could influence educational policy and practice.
 Former graduates of our program are now working at institutions such as University of Virginia, Baylor University, Winthrop University, University of Texas at Austin, and Old Dominion University, among others.